apache/iceberg/docs/spark-writes.md

 PARTITIONED BY (days(ts), category)
 ```

-To write data to the sample table, your data needs to be sorted by `days(ts), category` but this is taken care
+To write data to the sample table, data needs to be sorted by `days(ts), category` but this is taken care
 of automatically by the default `hash` distribution.
 Previously this would have required manually sorting, but this
 is no longer the case.